safaris since 1995

 Why the secret seasons?
 Because you’re going to find the best game conditions, few tourists and the best rates.

-Wherever, whenever, whatever you do – break away from the herds!
+Wherever, whenever, whatever - don’t fly with the flock!

 Just a little bit of extra planning and some forethought can save you money.
 Also result in a better safari experience, away from the herds.